USEPA/power-sector-dev-portal/app/public/content/datavis/charts/maps.md

     - title: "Opacity"
       alt: "An image of a zoomed-in portion of an outline-only bubble map of Pennsylvania.
 The bubbles are slightly see-through, which makes it easy to interpret overlapping bubbles."
       image: "/assets/images/datavis/charts/maps/bubble-opacity-do.png"
       content: Bubbles should be a little see-through to allow users to interpret overlaps.
+A contrasting border should be added to bubble to further make overlaps clear.
       type: "do"
     - title: "Data Mapping"
       alt: "An image of a zoomed-in portion of an outline-only bubble map of Pennsylvania and its accompanying legend.
 The legend reveals that each bubble is scaled to the data according to its area, not radius.
 This makes the differences between bubbles easy to understand."